 Having to tear down a model railroad layout can be quite a harrowing experience, and this was no exception at SVL.
-At one point in mid 2000, membership dwindled to only eight active members— and we didn’t have much fun.
+At one point, membership dwindled to only eight active members— and we didn’t have much fun.

 We had a couple of serious sit down meetings to decide what we were going to do, and finally agreed that we all enjoyed SVL so much, we couldn’t let become yet another fallen flag.

 Thankfully, we were able to salvage a few of the newer modules, and structures for a future endeavor.

 Lucky for the club, we were able to obtain new layout space (from our existing landlord) in downtown San Jose.
 This allowed us to store the remains of the old layout, and gave us a place to meet and discuss the future.

 By late 1999, we had a small modular layout, and a large amount of boxes in about 1,100 square feet of space— it was great to get back to running trains again, but the small loop we had didn’t seem to fill the needs for our operating desires.

 Around that time, having turned the corner, a few of the former members returned to the club, and some new folks also stumbled upon our web site and got hooked.